 Dental implants are the best restorations for patients missing one or more of their teeth, or for those missing a full upper or lower set of teeth.
 Candidates for implants will need to be in good overall and oral health, along with having enough bone mass to support an implant.
 If, however, you have bone loss, you can still receive dental implants with the help of bone grafting.

-Whether you are missing teeth are right next to each other or across the arch, an implant-retained denture or bridge can be held firmly in place using just a couple of dental implants.
-With a stronger foundation, your replacement teeth are far more likely to stay in position and keep the jaw bone strong and healthy.
+Whether you are missing teeth are right next to each other or across the arch, an implant-supported partial denture or bridge can be held firmly in place using just a couple of dental implants.
+With a stronger foundation, your replacement teeth are far more likely to stay in position and keep the jawbone strong and healthy.

 Even if you have lost every single tooth, dental implants can provide exactly what you need to feel confident in your smile again.
 Instead of only relying on gravity or suction to keep your dentures in place, we can use four to six implants that are placed throughout the arch to stabilize your full dentures.

-Don’t have time to wait for your jaw bone to envelop your new dental implants?
-We may be able to place the implants and the restorations all in one day.
-By strategically inserting the posts at an angle, we can anchor the implants to the strongest part of the jaw bone and attach the full denture one the same day, enabling you to use your new smile right away.
+If you need a full implant denture, we may be able to place the implants and the restorations all in one day.
+By strategically inserting the posts at an angle with All-on-4/Teeth-in-a-Day, we can anchor the implants to the strongest part of the jawbone and attach the full denture one the same day, enabling you to use your new smile right away.

 Our team is not able to give you an estimate for dental implants before you have a consultation with Dr. Gandhi.
 Why not?
 Even if two patients require the same number of implants, their cost can differ because of the location of the implants and the type of restoration that will be attached.
 Also, if your specific case requires any preliminary procedures, such as a bone graft, these will affect the cost.
 During your initial consultation, we will be able to give you a better idea of what you’ll owe for treatment.